poppycheshire21/Discord-general-bot/README.md

 If you have any issues don't hesitate to contact me and I'll be happy to help/advise further.
 There may or may not be future changes but I'll upload them if there is.
 I'd also love to hear feedback as this is my first public discord bot.

 Features included:
-High quality music
+High quality music,
-Moderation commands
+Moderation commands,
 Ping command and more